BartoszSeno/ClickerZero/README.md

 ## Inventory System
 - Fully functioning Drag and Drop system
 - Putting items on a character
+- Items can be unequip from the character
 - Purchased items appear in the inventory
 - Saving item position
 - Each item has different stats that work on HP or DMG/Per Click